5 Reasons Why High-Volume Hiring Teams Miss Their Goals

 Leveraging advanced hiring technology gives talent teams the best chance to hit their hiring goals and fill high-volume roles faster and more efficiently than ever before.

-Our newest product, GoodTime Hire for High Volume, provides talent teams with advanced automated interview scheduling for high-volume roles through SMS, WhatsApp, and email messaging.
+GoodTime Hire for High Volume is the high-volume recruiting software that provides talent teams with advanced automated interview scheduling for high-volume roles through SMS, WhatsApp, and email messaging.
 Quickly reach out to candidates, schedule interviews effortlessly, and let automation take care of the rest.

 How Retail Recruiters Can Hire and Retain Top Talent in 2023

 Retail recruiters, we feel for you.
-Filling endless seasonal and evergreen roles is never an easy task.
+Filling endless high-volume retail roles is never an easy task.
 Yet lately, amid the abysmal economy, it seems that retail recruiting has only gotten harder.
+And that’s without even getting into holiday hiring.

 The big question is: how can retail recruiters overcome their challenges to hire and retain talent this year and beyond?
 Fortunately, we’ve got you covered.